 “Leadership is the capacity to translate vision into reality.” – Warren Bennis

-“Great leaders harness personal courage, capture the hearts and minds of others and empower new leaders to make the world a better place.” – Maxine Driscoll
+“Great leaders harness personal courage, capture the hearts and minds of others, and empower new leaders to make the world a better place.” – Maxine Driscoll

 “The supreme quality for leadership is unquestionably integrity.
 Without it, no real success is possible, no matter whether it is on a section gang, a football field, in an army, or in an office.” – Dwight Eisenhower

 “I have three precious things which I hold fast and prize.
-The first is gentleness; the second frugality; the third is humility, which keeps me from putting myself before others.
+The first is gentleness; the second is frugality; the third is humility, which keeps me from putting myself before others.
 Be gentle and you can be bold; be frugal and you can be liberal; avoid putting yourself before others and you can become a leader among men.” – Laozi

 “Leadership is about empathy.
 It is about having the ability to relate to and connect with people for the purpose of inspiring and empowering their lives.” – Oprah Winfrey